RxSwiftCommunity/RxState/README.md

 ## Contributing

 We would love to see you involved!
-Feedback and contribution are greatly appreciated :)  Checkout the [Contributing Guide](https://github.com/RxSwiftCommunity/RxState/blob/development/CONTRIBUTING.md) and [Code of Conduct](https://github.com/RxSwiftCommunity/RxState/blob/development/CODE_OF_CONDUCT.md).
+Feedback and contribution are greatly appreciated :)  Checkout the [Contributing Guide](https://github.com/RxSwiftCommunity/RxState/blob/development/CONTRIBUTING.md) and the [Code of Conduct](https://github.com/RxSwiftCommunity/RxState/blob/development/CODE_OF_CONDUCT.md).

 ## Influences and credits